d3x0r/STFRPhysics/whitepaper.md

 ### Applications of Dual Numbers

-[dual quaternions, proper euler and imgangary matrix multiplication](https://parasol.tamu.edu/wafr/wafr2018/ppr_files/WAFR_2018_paper_1.pdf); recommends calculation of separate things, since the position is mostly independant of the rotation, don't need to always track the projection AND inverse projection of the point.
+[dual quaternions, proper euler and imgangary matrix multiplication](https://parasol.tamu.edu/wafr/wafr2018/ppr_files/WAFR_2018_paper_1.pdf); recommends calculation of separate things, the position is mostly independant of the rotation, don't need to always track the projection AND inverse projection of the point.

 [Math - Functions Of Dual Numbers](https://www.euclideanspace.com/maths/algebra/realNormedAlgebra/other/dualNumbers/functions/index.htm), only dual number exp, no ln.